robert-westenberger/knowledgebase/web-development/interviewing/front-end/react-js.md

 Javascript unit testing framework made by facebook based on Jasmine and provides automated mock creation and a jsdom environment.
 Often used for testing react components.

 # What is `props` in React?
+Data passed down from parent to child components.
+When props change, it triggers another rerender.

+# What are the advantages of React?
+- Increase performance with Virtual DOM
+- JSX makes code easy to read and write
+- Renders on both client and server

+# What are the major features of React?